rayanfam/rayanfam.github.io/_posts/2019-02-25-hypervisor-from-scratch-part-6.md

     }
 ```

-**CreateFile** API gives us a handle that can be used in our future functions, but whenever you close the application or call **CloseHandle**, then **DrvClose** is automatically called. **DrvClose** turns off the hypervisor and restores the state to what it was before (not virtualized).
+`CreateFile` gives us a handle that can be used in our future functions to interact with our driver.
+Still, whenever we close the application or call `CloseHandle` in the user-mode, the `DrvClose` is automatically called in the kernel. `DrvClose` turns off the hypervisor and restores the state to what it was before (not virtualized).

 ## Using VMX Monitoring Features

-After configuring all the above fields, it's time to use the monitoring features using VMX.
-You'll see how these features are unique in the case of security applications.
+After configuring all the above fields, it's time to use the monitoring features of the VMX.
+We'll see how these features are unique in the case of security applications or reverse engineering tasks.
+As an extra resource, you can use [HyperDbg Debugger](https://hyperdbg.com).
+HyperDbg is a hypervisor-based debugger that allows us to use most of these VT-x features in our debugging journey.

 ### CR3-Target Controls

 The VM-execution control fields include a set of 4 CR3-target values and a CR3-target count.
-If you see the VMCS I presented in the **Setup\_VMCS\_Virtualizing\_ Current\_Machine**, then you can see the following lines :
+If you remember the VMCS  fields that I presented before in the `SetupVmcsAndVirtualizeMachine`, you can see the following lines :

 ```
     __vmx_vmwrite(CR3_TARGET_COUNT, 0);